SIT-FL/FL-Fall-Detection/README.md

 5. [Program Usage](#program-usage)
 6. [Acknowledgements](#acknowledgements)

-### Overview
+## Overview
----
-This project is developed to demonstrate the efficacy of using Federated Learning for the detection of falls.
-In particular, we evaluate the performance of a model trained using standard ML/DL approaches against both local and global models trained using federated learning.
+This project provides the implementation for the paper, *Federated Learning for Hierarchical Fall Detection and Human Activity Recognition*, which  presents a federated learning framework for enhanced healthcare monitoring using a hierarchical two-stage approach for precise fall detection and human activity recognition.

+The first stage involves binary classification for fall detection, to distinguish between fall and non-fall events.
+Subsequently, the second stage involves multi-class classification for precise human activity recognition, depending on the results of the first stage.
+If a fall is detected, the system classifies the type of fall to facilitate appropriate medical responses; if no fall is detected, it classifies the specific activity being performed.

-We evaluate each model's performance for the multi-class classification of time-series sensor readings, into 19 distinct scenarios, as prescribed by the dataset used.
+We evaluate each model's performance for the binary classification of fall and non-fall events, as well as for multi-class classification of time-series sensor readings, into 19 distinct scenarios, as prescribed by the dataset used.
 An LSTM model is used for both approaches, with standardised model hyperparameters.

 It is part of the submissions for the workshop paper submissions of the [2024 Multimodal Human Behaviour Analysis with Federated Learning, collocated with IEEE World Forum on the Internet of Things](https://mhba-fl.github.io/).

-### Dataset
+## Dataset
----
 The fall detection dataset is derived from the [*Heart Rate and IMU Sensor Data for Fall Detection*](https://github.com/nhoyh/hr_imu_falldetection_dataset) dataset published by Nho, Lim & Kwon ([2020](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8970371)).

 The dataset captures 19 unique scenarios (classifiable under `fall` and `non-fall`) and sensor readings, as denoted below: